 You can access Compass School Manager via this link.

 Instructions for the Compass Parent Portal can be found in the Compass Parent Booklet

 For more information on Compass School Manager and for assistance with access please contact the General Office.

 Hampton Park Secondary College has committed to twenty first century learning by undertaking the one to one laptop program for all students.

-This allows students access to learning twenty four seven, in the classroom and at home through our VM Portal and through Compass School Manager.
-A computer levy paid by parents/caregivers at the start of the year allows student access to an extensive range of software programs and learning activities in each subject area, and ICT infrastructure including technical support.
+A computer levy paid by parents/caregivers at the start of the year allows student access to an extensive range of software programs, including the Microsoft Office suite, learning activities in each subject area, and ICT infrastructure including technical support.

 The aim of this program is to give students full control and responsibility of their netbook/notebook.
 Students will have the responsibility to look after their device and to ensure that they keep their data and details secure.